I'm Your Baby Tonight: Singles

 Houston performing during the Welcome Home Heroes concert.

 I'm Your Baby Tonight produced six singles between September 1990 and April 1992.

 The first single, "I'm Your Baby Tonight", peaked at number one on the Billboard Hot 100 on December 1, 1990, staying for a week.
 On the same day, the song also topped the Hot R&B Singles chart for two weeks, marking the first time in four years that Houston topped the chart.
-It was also a top twenty hit on the AC chart, peaking at number 17, staying on the chart for 28 weeks.
-Houston was nominated for Best Pop Vocal Performance, Female with this track at the 33rd Grammy Awards of 1991.
+It was also a top ten hit on the Adult Contemporary chart, peaking at number 7, staying on the chart for 28 weeks.
+The song, through its Yvonne Turner mix, reached the top twenty of the Dance Club Songs chart, peaking at number 17, becoming the album's sole charter on the dance charts.
+Houston was nominated for the Grammy Award for Best Pop Vocal Performance, Female with this track at the 33rd Annual Grammy Awards of 1991.

 This success was repeated with the follow-up single, "All the Man That I Need", which reached the pole position of the Billboard Hot 100 on February 23, 1991, accumulating two weeks atop the chart.
 The song would reach number one on both the R&B and adult contemporary charts on March 2, marking her first triple-crown Billboard number one hit since 1986.
-Houston received a nomination for Best Pop Vocal Performance, Female at the 34th Grammy Awards in 1992, which was her fifth nomination in that category.
+Houston received a nomination for Best Pop Vocal Performance, Female at the 34th Annual Grammy Awards in 1992, which was her fifth nomination in that category.
 With this success, Houston made history as the first solo female act to produce multiple number ones off three or more albums.

 The third single, "Miracle", became the album's third top ten single on all three Billboard charts, reaching number nine on the Hot 100 on June 8.
 It would reach numbers two and four respectively on the R&B and AC charts later that month.